Avia BH-29

 The Avia BH-29 was a trainer aircraft built in Czechoslovakia in 1927, in the hope of marketing it to the Czechoslovak Army, and to Czechoslovak Airlines as a primary trainer.
-It was an conventional design, an unequal-span biplane of wooden construction and with tailskid undercarriage.
+It was a conventional design, a staggered unequal-span biplane of wooden construction with tailskid undercarriage.
 The pilot and instructor sat in tandem open cockpits.
-A more powerful version was built, powered by a 120 hp Walter NZ-120 radial engine.
+The aircraft was powered by a 85 hp Walter NZ 85.
+A more powerful version was built, powered by a 120 hp Walter NZ 120 radial engine.

 When no interest was shown in the aircraft domestically, Avia undertook a promotional tour where the aircraft was demonstrated in eighteen European countries, but this did not result in any sales either and only a few were built.